Registered: Wed Sep 12 2001

 Likewise, Trump is alleged to have dealt with organized crime figures with his casino in New Jersey.
 But despite all associations revealed and known for decades, the New Jersey Division of Gaming Enforcement (or DGE) issued him a license.
 And despite complaints raised and investigated about Trump, the New Jesey DGE never revoked his casino gaming license.

-Trump's hiring of former criminals and testifying for them as a character witness when they were accused of crimes is testimony that he had a pleasant professionaal working relationship with them (the helicopter service for his VIP's), and that they had not done anything unethical during their business together.
+Trump's hiring of former criminals and testifying for them as a character witness when they were accused of crimes is testimony that he had a pleasant professional working relationship with them (such as pilot of the helicopter service for his VIP's), and that they had not done anything unethical during their business together.

 If I sell someone my car, or sell them a home or condominium, or rent them an apartment, I don't know their complete history, they're just someone I transact a legal purchase or business with.
 I don't know if they have a criminal record or some outside illegal business.
 I suspect it was the same for Trump.
 Only in the case of renting an apartment would one do a more thorough background check, because that is property you still own and don't want damaged or used to run an illegal enterprise.